 Why do you need to care for your art?

-AWhen you invest in a piece of art you love, you want it to last as long as possible.
+When you invest in a piece of art you love, you want it to last as long as possible.
 I certainly hope my artwork will be bringing you joy for many years (if not decades)… so it’s a good idea to take care of each piece.
-Acrylic paintings and some other hardwearing mediums are usually quite robust (withstanding slightly harsher conditions), but original watercolour paintings, prints, and textile art, all need to be looked after very carefully.
+Acrylic paintings and some other hardwearing mediums are usually quite robust (withstanding slightly harsher conditions), but watercolour paintings and any prints need to be looked after very carefully.
 So, here is my advice and some tips on how to care for your art…

 For all artwork

 It might seem like a good idea to hang your original watercolour painting above your fireplace, or in a bathroom, but think really carefully whether it’s safe to do so.
 Is there enough barrier/protection between the heat of the fire and the artwork?
-Does the bathroom get steamy when you shower?
+Does the bathroom steam up a lot when you shower?

 You also want to avoid touching your art as much as possible.
 There are natural oils in our skin (even when we’ve just washed our hands) that can damage artwork over time.